XIXUM/XIXUM-modeler/README.md

 ## Installation

-currently only cloning from source code is available, but we are working on a first release version that may come out soon...
+currently only cloning from source code is available, but we are working on a first release version that may come out soon... right now load all plugins into eclipse IDE and launch `org.xixum.modeler.core.product`

 ## More Details Coming Soon...
 This repository is just initialized.
 It will soon hold all the required information including a full description